Skip to main content

 photo of Harriet Brown

-Harriet Elizabeth Brown, a Calvert County school teacher, had a profound effect upon the teaching profession.
-She was the catalyst in education in Maryland for equal pay, regardless of race.
+Harriet Elizabeth Brown, a Calvert County school teacher, greatly impacted the teaching profession.
+She was a catalyst for change in Maryland's education for equal pay, regardless of race.

-During her employment as a teacher, she discovered that teachers of color were receiving a much lower salary than white teachers.
-As a general rule, teachers of color worked in separate schools at salaries far below those of white teachers working in the same community, with the same training and qualifications, and doing the same work.
-Brown, a teacher with eight years of experience and a first grade certificate, received an annual salary of $600.00, while her white counterparts with the same qualifications and experience received an annual salary of $1100.00.
+Starting in 1931, Brown became a teacher for Calvert County Public Schools.
+During her employment as a teacher, she discovered that African American teachers received a much lower salary than white teachers.
+As a general rule, African American teachers worked in separate schools at salaries far below those of white teachers working in the same community, with the same training and qualifications, and doing the same work.
+Brown, a teacher with eight years of experience and a first-grade certificate, received an annual salary of $600.00, while her white counterparts with the same qualifications and experience received an annual salary of $1,100.00.

 View Maryland State Archives BiographyBack to Top